CRUZHENRIQUEDEV/Obsidian-Sync-to-Notion/readme.txt

 ### Manual Installation

-1. Download the latest release from the [releases page](https://github.com/CRUZHENRIQUEDEV/obsidian-notion-sync/releases)
+1. Download the latest release from the main.js and manifest.json
 2. Extract the zip file into your Obsidian vault's `.obsidian/plugins/` folder
 3. Enable the plugin in Obsidian's settings under "Community Plugins"